AmaniAli95/billplz-onpay-transaction-scraper/README.md

 ### web scraping
 - **billplz.py:** Streamlines data extraction from the Billplz payment gateway.
 The script automates the login process, navigation to relevant pages, and downloading of transaction data in CSV format.
 To use it, configure the appropriate `ROOT_DIR`, provide the path to Chromedriver, and enter your Billplz login credentials.
 Ensure you have Python 3.x, Google Chrome, and Chromedriver installed.
 Upon execution, it logs in, downloads the data, and returns it as a Pandas DataFrame, facilitating data collection and automation.
 - **onpay.py:** It automates data extraction from the Onpay payment gateway using Selenium.
 It securely logs into your Onpay account, navigates to transaction data, applies filters, and downloads CSV files.
 Replace 'YourUsername,' 'YourPassword,' and '/path/to/your/root/directory' with your Onpay account credentials and desired download directory.
 The script utilizes ChromeDriver, headless browsing, and custom download settings for seamless automation.
 After downloading the data, it reads the CSV file, allowing for further data processing and analysis.
 Make sure you have Selenium, Pandas, and ChromeDriver installed to run this script successfully.

-## Configuration
-`main.py`: This is the main script that orchestrates the entire automation process.
-It contains functions for web scraping, data analysis, and data processing.

 ## Data Analysis
 The data analysis is performed using machine learning models for the prediction of occupation and gender.
 The trained models are defined in separate functions, `predict_occupation()` and `predict_gender()`.